chilicoder/study-wpm-workbook/README.md

 APM -  "B" players with supervision of "A" player often sufficient The less you know about the solution, the more you are going to have to staff your project with “A” players

 > I aggree with this point.
 At least, for web project management projects.
 The problem is that unexperienced players have small chances to contribute into solutions, to decrease level of uncertaincy.
-There are much arias of uncertaincy for them which are clear to experienced players.
+There are many arias of uncertaincy for them which are clear to experienced players.
 And they have to clarify this arias before start to produce additional value.

 > Supervision works only in TPM and APM projects.
 The reason is that "A" player with high level of confidence **must know the solution** of task for the guided players.
 In that case he can quickly review their solutions and identify weak points.